DilanCF/ENEE447-notes/lecture notes/Lecture14.md

 If we try to init `mutex_read` to 1, we can guarantee mutual exclusion, but then we lose the ability to have multiple readers (up to 10)

-Second half is imilar to the first (data racing)
+Second half is similar to the first (data racing)

 To fix it, we need to fix `reader`
 1. Continue to use the variable `reader`